How I Was Yesterday Means Nothing Today!

 I cut those people out, and my life is all the better for doing so.
 It's a lot for us to accept as it is, so added external pressures and negativity are not something that we should have to accept.
 Think about it like separating the wheat from the chaff.

 Have you experienced comments similar to these?
-Do you find that IBD has impacted some of your relationships?
+Do you find that Crohn's or colitis has impacted some of your relationships?
 Share in the comments below.